How should we proxy for race/ethnicity? Comparing Bayesian improved surname geocoding to machine learning methods: Discussion

 \section{Discussion}

 In this paper, I conducted the first direct comparison between BISG and ML methods for constructing a race/ethnicity proxy variable in voter registration data, using data from four states and evaluating the ML models on out-of-state performance.
-The exercise yielded three novel results.
+To the author's knowledge, this is also the largest validation study for race/ethnicity proxy methods to date.
+The exercise has yielded three novel results.
 First, BISG and machine learning perform similarly for estimating aggregate racial/ethnic composition.
 Second, machine learning outperforms BISG at individual classification of race/ethnicity.
 Third, the performance of all methods varies substantially across states.

 The first two points have clear implications for future research.
-When a researcher's goal is to estimating the racial composition of a neighborhood or precinct, the evidence presented here suggests BISG is among the best tools to do so.
+When a researcher's goal is to estimate the racial composition of a neighborhood or precinct, the evidence presented here suggests BISG is a good tool.
 While it does not perform best for every race/ethnicity in all of the tested states, it performs comparably or better in many instances.
-For individual prediction, provided researchers have access to voters' first and middle names, they should use ML.
-In this study, ML consistently produced more accurate imputations than BISG in every state for every race/ethnicity.
-Furthermore, ML methods were better-calibrated in every case except for Asians in California.
+For individual prediction, results are less favorable to BISG.
+Provided researchers have access to individuals' first and middle names, they should use ML models trained on available data from voter registries.
+ML consistently produced more accurate individual-level race/ethnicity proxies than BISG in every state for every race/ethnicity.
+Furthermore, ML methods were better-calibrated than BISG in every case except for Asians in California.

-The result that all methods perform differently across states is equally important.
-To the author's knowledge, the four states used here represent the largest evaluation set against which BISG has been validated thus far.
-Notable differences emerge between states.
-For instance, in Florida, estimates of the white share of the electorate appear mostly unbiased (bias = -.005).
-Meanwhile, BISG overestimates the white share of the North Carolina electorate by four percent on average, and by 7.5 and 7.9 percent in California and Georgia, respectively.
-As another illustration, the RMSE for estimating the Hispanic share of the electorate in California is more that twice what it is in any other state.

-Thresholds for tolerating bias and error in race/ethnicity proxying will vary across applications.
-Nonetheless, it is notable that published validations of BISG typically use data from one or two states, while substantive applications apply it in other regions (\cite{enos_what_2016}) or even nationwide (\cite{grumbach_race_2020}).
-Ideally, researchers applying any method for proxying race/ethnicity should first validate their chosen method using a small sample from the local population to ensure it is accurate and well-calibrated.